 Low-quality incoming links can be a very good reason for Google to penalize your website

 Off-Site SEO checklist

-Although there are only 3 items in the checklist, you need to do a bit of analysis before having a clear picture about your off-site SEO current state.
+Although there are only 3 items on the checklist, you need to do a bit of analysis before having a clear picture of your off-site SEO current state.

-You can find out about your incoming links either by using a tool like SEMRUSH or by using the ‘Links to your site’ report from Google webmaster tools.
+You can find out about your incoming links either by using a tool like SEMRUSH or by using the ‘Links to your site’ report from the Google Search console.